Prepare for Orientation

 Make sure you bring the following items to Orientation:

 - A printed copy of the confirmation email for your Orientation reservation.

 - Your parking permit (emailed to you one week prior to your session) and driving directions.

 - Your username and password to access your student account in Campus Connection.

 - If you have not yet submitted your completed Health History & Immunization Form to UND Student Health Services, you may bring it with you to Orientation.
 However, it is highly recommended that you submit it in advance so it can be verified.

-- A copy of your college transcript(s) if you plan to transfer college credits, dual credits, or PSEO credits and you did not send an official copy to the UND Office of Admissions prior to your Orientation date.
+- If you plan to transfer college credits, dual credits, or PSEO credits and you did not send an official copy to the UND Office of Admissions prior to your Orientation date, bring a copy of your college transcript(s).

 - Your Major / Program of Study and Essential Studies Worksheets from the Registration Prep Packet.